xavdid/website/posts/my-backup-strategy/index.md

 To back up the backups, I prepare a flash drive each calendar quarter.
 It's got an [encrypted disk image](https://support.apple.com/guide/disk-utility/create-a-disk-image-dskutl11888/mac) with everything I'd need to restart if I lost every computer and account all at once (a vanishingly unlikely occurrence in the first place).

+Because it's my emergency last-resort case, everything about this drive is designed for maximum compatibility:

+- [The drive](https://www.amazon.com/dp/B07YYJRXQR) supports both USB A & C, so I'll be able to use it regardless of what hardware I have available
+- The disk image is formatted as `ExFAT` so it'll work on any operating system
+- The password is stored in my 1Password and is lengthy but memorable.
+I manually type it when updating the drive so I know I've got it memorized (in case I don't have 1P access later)

 On that drive is:

 - the latest version of each of the zips mentioned above (plus a few more, like [Things3](https://culturedcode.com/things/) and [BGStats](https://www.bgstatsapp.com/))